czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 ## **9. Create an article**

 The average word count on writing on Linked In is 300 to 500 words.
-However, you can write more if it takes more words to explain your topic.
+Yet, you can write more if it takes more words to explain your topic.

 If you have a blog you can also share your blog posts.
-Don't worry about Google penalizing you for replicate content as this doesn't apply to Linked In.
+Don't worry about Google penalizing you for replicate content.
+This doesn't apply to Linked In.

 When writing your article:

-* Include subheadings: They help readers scan your information to the section they find the most relevant
+* Include subheadings: They help readers scan your information.
+To the section, they find the most relevant
 * Use bullets to break up your text
 * Include lots of white space: you shouldn’t have more than four sentences in each paragraph.
 * Include images: you can use stock photos, create images on Canva or take photographs
-* Upload a video: make your videos 1 to 2 minutes long and have subtitles for people who may not want to watch your video with the sound on.
+* Upload a video: make your videos 1 to 2 minutes long.
+And have subtitles for people who may not want to watch your video with the sound on.
 * Use PowerPoints and PDFs

 ## **10. Publish and Share**

-Creating content isn't enough, you need to publish and share your content at the right time and with the right people.
+Creating content isn't enough.
+You need to publish and share your content at the right time and with the right people.

 The best way to do this is to create a few posts at different times of the day.
 Then go to your LinkedIn Analytics and see which times were the most popular.
 Post your content during those times.